Thank you for subscribing

 What is the range of the Kia EV5?

-The standard Kia EV5 is equipped with a 64kWh battery pack and a 160kW motor on the front axle and is expected to have a driving range of 530km between charges.
+The Kia EV5 Air Standard Range is equipped with a 64kWh battery pack and a 160kW motor on the front axle and a range of 400km (WLTP).

-The long-range Kia EV5 is fitted with a larger 88kWh battery and the same 160kW motor, is targeting a range of 720km per charge, while the long-range AWD model includes the 88kWh battery and adds a rear-axle 70kW motor for a total power output of up to 225kW.
+The long-range Kia EV5 Air is fitted with a larger 88kWh battery and the same 160kW motor for a range of 555km (WLTP), while the long-range AWD models includes the 88kWh battery and adds a rear-axle 70kW motor for a total power output of up to 230kW and range of 500km in the Earth variant, and 470km in the GT-Line, with reduced mileage largely due to its bigger 20-inch wheel and tyre package.

 Kia EV5 will offer regenerative braking and an i-Pedal system for one-pedal driving.